fbpx App Store Google Play

 Phishing Emails

 We often see a spike in phishing emails during the month of February.
 Scammers take advantage of common holiday purchases, such as flowers, chocolates, dinner reservations, and more to trick their victims.
-Xfinity gives a great example of a common Valentine’s Day phishing scam, where someone may get an email claiming there’s a delivery issue due to a credit card problem; the email will have a link leading to a fake website that asks the victim to enter their credit card information.
+Xfinity gives a great example of a common Valentine’s Day phishing scam, which involves an email claiming a delivery issue due to a credit card problem.
+The email will include a link to a fake website that prompts the victim to enter their credit card information.
 In a matter of minutes, the scammer could drain your bank account.

-Cybercriminals are also using e-cards and fake dinner reservations to deceive victims.
+Cybercriminals are also getting creative with e-cards and fake dinner reservations.
 If you receive an e-card and you’re unsure who it’s from, don’t click on it!
 Clicking on the e-card could download malware on your computer/smart device that steals your personal information.
 The same goes for unexpected links related to dinner reservations.
 We recommend calling the restaurant directly to confirm any reservation details.
 Stay vigilant this season by learning How to Spot a Phishing Scam.

 Message on laptop saying " Order failed!
 Please enter your credit card information"